 16 February – 17 April 2015

-Newell Harry is an Australian-born artist of South African and French-Mauritian heritage.
+Newell Harry (b.
+1972, Australia) is an Australian-born artist of South African and French-Mauritian heritage.
 His work draws from a diverse range of interests and fields from anthropology, religion and cargo cults, to language, trade and economic notions of value, currency and exchange.

 Subjectively, Newell Harry’s interests and work touch on diverse fields from religion and language, to the postcolonial impacts of trade and globalisation.
 An itinerant wanderer, his work is largely formed through a complex web of intercultural engagements bridging Australia’s east coast, the Vanuatu archipelago, South Asia, and his extended family’s home in Cape Town.
 These interests often culminate in installations drawing together a combination of media, generally unrestricted by any singular approach or application.
 Whilst in Singapore as an NTU CCA Artist-in-Residence, Harry looks at the under represented connections between the Cape Malay of South Africa and the Straits Malay linking these two histories to interchanges on the Malay Peninsula.

 Join NTU CCA Singapore Artist-in-Residence, Newell Harry in conversation with National Gallery Singapore, Senior Curator, Russell Storer.
 This talk will focus on Newell’s practice and touch upon his work during time spent engaging with Vanuatu.